jhpyle/docassemble/_docs/frontend.md

 * `_datatypes`.
 This is a way of telling the server the data types of the variables being set, so that the server knows which values are integers or dates rather than text values.
-The value is a base64-encoded JSON representation of a dictionary where the keys are base64-encoded variable names and the values are the names of variables' [`datatype`]s.
+The value is a base64-encoded [JSON] representation of a dictionary where the keys are base64-encoded variable names and the values are the names of variables' [`datatype`]s.
 * `_varnames`.
 For certain types of questions, variable aliases are used.
-This base64-encoded JSON representation of a dictionary tells the server what this mapping is.
+This base64-encoded [JSON] representation of a dictionary tells the server what this mapping is.

+In addition, when sending a POST request, include the parameter `json` and set it to `1`, so that the response you get back is in [JSON] format.

 The format of the [JSON] representation should be self-explanatory.
 Toggle the `json=1` URL parameter to compare the HTML version of the